renekorss/Banklink/README.md

     );

     // Init banklink
-    // set second argument to true, if in debug mode
+    // Set second argument to true, if in debug mode.
+    // Debug mode uses test url, what can be set as third parameter.
     $seb = new Banklink\SEB($protocol);

     // Get response object